-Although IP addresses are generally very simple and easy to understand, they are not a uniform identifier.
+Although IP addresses are generally very simple and easy to understand, they are not uniform identifiers.
 In fact, they actually come in two different forms, and each type has its own unique advantages and disadvantages.

-It is up to you to decide which kind of Internet Protocol address is the right one to fulfill your requirements.
-So, in this article, we’ll explore what a dedicated IP address is, and what a shared IP address is too.
+It is up to you to decide which kind of Internet Protocol address is the right one to fulfil your requirements.
+So, in this article, we’ll explore what a dedicated IP address is and what a shared IP address is too.

 We’ll compare them and see what the individual benefits of drawbacks of each kind of Internet Protocol address are, then recommend which one you would need!
 We hope this article helps you.

 Dedicated IP vs Shared IP